 People often say ‘I love you’ in a relationship when they feel and mean it.
 The hearer of these words can usually tell when they are meant and when they’re not.
 The hearer is expected to reciprocate by saying those words and meaning them.

-Ideally, both partners should mean and feel it when they declare their love for each other verbally.
+Ideally, both partners should mean and feel it when they verbally declare their love for each other.
 But there’s more to the story.
 When you focus on the mental states of the speaker and the hearer of those words, you realize how complicated it can quickly get.

-Hence, they’re forced to say ‘I love you’ back even when they don’t feel it.
+Hence, they’re forced to say ‘I love you’ back even when they don’t feel it or feel it but don’t want to express it.
 It doesn’t mean they don’t love you.
-It means they don’t feel much love right now.
+It probably means they don’t feel much love right now.
 They don’t feel it enough to say it back.
 Their current mental state is different than yours.

 Compare this to moments when you both feel it and say it.
 You both mean it.
 There’s no pressure of any kind.
 It comes out naturally.